sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 **Note**  If you are an enterprise IT administrator looking to deploy Device Guard, see [Requirements and deployment planning guidelines for Device Guard](http://go.microsoft.com/fwlink/?LinkId=822877).

+## Windows Defender Application Guard
+To learn more about hardware requirements for Windows Defender Application Guard, see [Windows Defender Application Guard hardware requirements](OEM-app-guard.md).

 ## Windows Hello
+To learn more about Windows Hello, see

 ## Related topics
 - HLK tests